mikependon/RepoDB.NET/pages/mappers/classhandlermapper.md

 Below are the methods available from this class.

-- `Add` - adds a class handler mapping on a specific .NET CLR type.
+- `Add` - adds a class handler mapping on a specific class.
-- `Clear` - clears all the mappings for the class handlers.
+- `Clear` - clears all the existing property handler mappings.
-- `Get` - gets the mapped class handler specific to the .NET CLR type.
+- `Get` - gets the existing mapped class handler object on the class.
-- `Remove` - removes the mapping of the .NET CLR type into a class handler.
+- `Remove` - removes the existing mapped class handler of the class.

-### Use-Cases

-You should use this class if you do not like to use the [ClassHandler](/attribute/classhandler) attribute.
-Usually, the purpose of the usability is to make sure that the model is attribute-free and is not bound to a specific ORM.

-### How to use?
+### Usability

 Let us say you had implemented a `Person` handler like below.